BlueAndi/niu-cloud-connector/README.md

 Change credentials (account, password, country code) in the ```./test/test.js``` and run ```npm run test```.

+## Command line interface

+If you search for a command line interface to use it for some script, take a look to the [niu-cloud-cli](https://github.com/BlueAndi/niu-cloud-cli) project.

 ## Other related projects

 * [niu_api_service.rb](https://gist.github.com/saschagehlich/36d3584ea3812e59abdb9a2de05b9be0) (Ruby on Rails) from Sascha Gehlich.